Become a Volunteer

 - Complete an interview with the Volunteer Manager.

-- Attend a three hour orientation and training followed by program specific trainings at their sites.
+- Attend a two hour orientation and training followed by program specific trainings at their sites.

 - Adhere to the policies and procedures of their specific program.